weecology/forecasting-course/content/lessons/intro-to-forecasting/instructor_notes.md

 ## Forecasting data and methods

-> What are the general types of models that can be used for forecasting and how to they differ?
+> What are the general types of models that can be used for forecasting and how do they differ?

 * Data-driven vs. Process modeling
   * What is a good example of cross-sectional forecasting in ecology?
   * What is a good example of time-series forecasting?
-* Within data-driven "Time series" vs. "Explanatory
+* Within data-driven "Time series" vs. "Explanatory"

 > What are the different ways in which model parameters are determined?